mohanranjith/spring-boot-docker/README.md

 ```
 Once the service is deployed, you can access the sample service at your ALB over the internet.

+**IMPORTANT:** Before copilot deploy, uncomment acs.location for AWS env (one with https) in application.yml

 5. Verify the service endpoints using cURL command.
 You should get similar output as follows:
 ```
 $ curl -X GET ALB/actuator/health